-Heating and cooling a large building in a state like Colorado can be expensive.
+Heating and cooling a large building in a state like Colorado can be expensive, and that’s excluding maintainance and Austin Duct Cleaning.
 According to the Department of Energy (DOE), 7.5% of total expenses for the average commercial building is spent on heating, cooling, and ventilation.

 The location of the commercial building, as well as the type of construction materials used to build it, plays a big role in these costs.
 Additionally, how well insulated the structure is another key factor in energy efficiency.

 There is a wide range of heating options for a commercial building, each with advantages and limitations.
 One popular system is a rooftop unit with variable air volume (VAV), which serves as both heating and cooling:

 Packaged rooftop units (RTUs) normally include a condenser for air conditioning, and a gas or electric boiler for space heating.
 In climates where the unit must provide air conditioning with low outdoor humidity, it is also possible to add an economizer, which reduces the cooling load on the condenser.
 In all modes of operation, fans are used to blow air into a duct system that distributes it among the separate indoor zones.

 Traditional VAV systems suffer a drastic reduction in energy efficiency when subject to part load conditions: if all building zones are at partial load with their dampers half-closed, duct pressure increases and the system may become noisy.
 In addition, the extra pressure represents wasted fan power.
 However, it is possible to achieve excellent results through the use of automation and variable frequency drives.

 Find out more here: Heating and Cooling System Configurations for Commercial Buildings